saucelabs/monocle/README.md

 ## Developer information

-To run individuals tests on your computer install py.test and the packages for the backend you’d like to test.
+To run individual tests on your computer install py.test and the packages for the backend you’d like to test.
 Here’s how to do it in a separate virtualenv with Twisted: